-The diagnosis of diabetes meets specific biological standards.
-Modern techniques have thus helped to refine diagnosis and differentiate Type 1 diabetes (still often referred to as “Juvenile diabetes”) from other types of diabetes.
+The diagnosis of Type 1 diabetes meets specific biological standards.
+Modern techniques have thus helped to refine diagnosis and differentiate Type 1 diabetes (still often referred to as “Juvenile diabetes”) from other Types of diabetes.

 The first symptoms of Type 1 diabetes appear once the pancreas stops producing insulin.
 The onset of the disease is revealed by distinct symptoms – or cardinal signs – caused by hyperglycemia.
 These symptoms can appear suddenly and include: